Adding Markers (Delimited Text Files)

 ; TextMarkerNameIndex (required): column index(0-based) for marker names.

-; The following means that column 1 (second from the left) contains marker name of type "FULL_NAME"
+; The following means that column 2 (third from the left) contains marker name of type "panda_assay_id"

 ; TextMarkerSequenceIndex: column index(0-based) for a marker sequence.